DongyuanZhou/MA684-Financial-Data-Analysis/README.md

 As shown in the plot above:

-Higher loan amount request always have longer loan term;
+Higher loan amount request always has longer loan term;

 Borrowers who work for more than 10 years or just participant in their career have larger loan amount request;